 Charles Logie(1810-1866) was a 29-year-old English immigrant then working for the Colonial Storekeeper in Sydney.
-Establishing the Office of the Colonial Storekeeper at Old Russell with stocks dispatched from Sydney on HMS Herald, Logie would hold the position of Colonial Storekeeper until October 1840.
-The Colonial Storekeeper was only responsible for the provision of stores and supplies to Colonial entities and not for the Imperial troops stationed in New Zealand.
+Establishing the Office of the Colonial Storekeeper at Old Russell with stocks dispatched from Sydney on HMS Herald , Logie held the position of Colonial Storekeeper until October 1840.
+The Colonial Storekeeper was only responsible for the provision of stores and supplies to colonial entities and not for the Imperial troops stationed in New Zealand.
 Imperial forces such as the 8oth Regiment who arrived in early in 1840, had their immediate logistic requirements met by a Staff Sergeant from the Ordnance Board.
-Following echelons of Imperial troops would have the logistic needs met by the Commissariat Transport Corps and the Ordnance Board (Military Stores Department from 1855).
+Following echelons of Imperial troops had their logistic needs met by the Commissariat Transport Corps and the Ordnance Board (Military Store Department from 1855).

 In October 1840 it was time for Logie to move on and approval was given on the 30th of October 1840 by the Colonial Secretary of New South Wales for Henry Tucker to replace Logie as Colonial Storekeeper, with Tucker taking up the appointment in November.
-Tucker was a Royal Navy Officer and purser aboard HMS Buffalo who had been stranded in New Zealand as a result of that ship coming to grief and sinking in the Coromandel on the 28th of July 1840.
-During Tucker’s tenure, the capital was transferred from Russell to Auckland from March 1840, and in July 1841 New Zealand was granted the status as a full colony separating it from New South Wales.
+Tucker was a Royal Navy Officer and purser aboard HMS Buffalo who had been stranded in New Zealand because that ship came to grief and sank in the Coromandel on the 28th of July 1840.
+During Tucker’s tenure, the capital was transferred from Russell to Auckland in March 1840, and in July 1841 New Zealand was granted the status as a full colony separating it from New South Wales .

 Soldiers of the Light Infantry Company, 65th Regiment Ref: 1/2-025608-F. Alexander Turnbull Library, Wellington, New Zealand

-Under the Quartermaster General Office of the Colonial Defence Force, the Superintendent of Militia Forces was responsible for supplying the Colonial Forces from 1863 to 1865.
-During 1865 the responsibilities of the Superintendent of Militia Stores was transferred to the new Colonial Storekeeper, Captian John Mitchell.
+Under the Quartermaster General Office of the Colonial Defence Force, the Superintendent of Militia Stores was responsible for supplying the Colonial Forces from 1863 to 1865.
+In 1865 the responsibilities of the Superintendent of Militia Stores were transferred to the new Colonial Storekeeper, Captain John Mitchell.
 The exact date that the Office of Colonial Storekeeper had been reinstated is unclear, but correspondence originating from the Colonial Storekeeper shows that the position was existing from March 1862.

 Lieutenant Colonel Edward Gorton

 Capitan John Mitchell had been a long-serving member of the 58th (Rutlandshire) Regiment of Foot which had arrived in New Zealand in 1854.
 A Corporal in the Bay of Islands in 1846, Mitchell, then a Sergeant took his discharge on the 31st of August 1853.
-Entering government service in October 1856, Mitchell joined the Auckland Rifle Volunteers and had advanced to the rank of Captain in 1864 when he was placed on the unattached list of officers.
+Entering government service in October 1856, Mitchell joined the Auckland Rifle Volunteers and had advanced to the rank of Captain in 1864 when he was placed on the unattached list of officers .
 Mitchell was suspended as Colonial Storekeeper in May 1869 due to a dispute about some absences.
-Resigning on the 5th of July 1869 Mitchell was replaced by Major William St Clair Tisdall, who assumed the position as acting Colonial Storekeeper.
-Tisdall would only remain as acting Colonial Storekeeper for a short time as Lieutenant-Colonel Edward Gorton, Acting Quartermaster-General was appointed as the Inspector of Defence Stores and Colonial Storekeeper in 1869.
+Resigning on the 5th of July 1869 Mitchell was replaced by Major William St Clair Tisdall, who assumed the position as acting Colonial Storekeeper .
+Tisdall was only acting Colonial Storekeeper for a brief time as Lieutenant-Colonel Edward Gorton, Acting Quartermaster-General was appointed as the Inspector of Defence Stores and Colonial Storekeeper in 1869.
 With the passing of the Public Stores Act 1871, all Colonial Government stores were brought under his audit and inspection.
 The Public Stores Act 1871 defined the responsibilities of Storekeepers and Sub-Storekeepers, and the term “Colonial Storekeeper” fell into disuse.

-Although existing for only just over ten years between 1840 and 1971 the Office of the Colonial Storekeeper is important for a number of reasons.
-The first iteration under Logie and Tucker established the first Civil/Military stores organisation in New Zealand, and given that Logie was under the employ of the Government of New South Wales it can be said with some certainty that Henry Tucker was the first New Zealand Colonial Storekeeper.
+Although existing for only just over ten years between 1840 and 1971 the Office of the Colonial Storekeeper is important for several reasons.
+The first iteration under Logie and Tucker established the first Civil/Military stores organisation in New Zealand and given that Logie was under the employ of the Government of New South Wales it can be said with some certainty that Henry Tucker was the first New Zealand Colonial Storekeeper.
 The second iteration under Mitchell and then Gorton is just as notably important because the Colonial Storekeeper was the head of the first full-time Defence Stores organisation in New Zealand.
-The Defence Stores organisation of 1865 would remain a constant fixture of the New Zealand Defence Forces for the next 51 years before becoming the New Zealand Army Ordnance Corps in 1917.
+The Defence Stores organisation of 1865 was to remain a constant fixture of the New Zealand Defence Forces for the next 51 years before becoming the New Zealand Army Ordnance Corps in 1917.